poser55/linked-db-rows/README.md

 Additional features
 ---------------------
 * By default, when inserting it can *remap* the primary keys of inserted rows in order to not clash with existing primary keys.
-(So if in the JSON there is a book with PK 7 (book/7) and in the db also, it looks for another PK to insert the entry, and then it remaps all other links to the book/7.)
+(So if in the JSON there is a book with primary key 7 (book/7) and in the db also, it looks for another PK to insert the entry, and then it remaps all other links to the book/7.)
 * Determine the order in which tables can be inserted (taking care of their dependencies).
 * Various other helpers for JDBC, refer to JdbHelpers for more details.
-* Optional canonicalization of primary keys in exported data (to more easily compare data)
+* Optional canonicalization of primary keys in exported data (to more easily compare data).
 * Some options on how to export/ re-import linked db rows (see below).